adiidiwakarr/CODETECH-TASK4/README.md

 ## OVERVIEW OF THE PROJECT
 ### PROJECT: COMPUTER VISION TASK

 ### OBJECTIVES : The objective of this project is to create a Python program that can classify images into different categories using a pre-trained MobileNetV2 mode.
+(I HAVE USED CAR IMAGE AS AN EXAMPLE)

 ### This project involves the following steps: